Édouard-Léon Scott de Martinville: Rediscovery of the Au clair de la lune recording

-In 2008, The New York Times reported the playback of a phonautogram recorded on 9 April 1860.
+Before March 2008, it was widely believed that Thomas Edison's phonograph was the first sound reproduction system.
+However, that year, phonautograms created by Édouard-Léon Scott de Martinville were discovered and revived by First Sounds, an informal collaborative of American audio historians, recording engineers, and sound archivists.
 The recording was converted from "squiggles on paper" to a playable digital audio file with the IRENE technology, developed by scientists at the Lawrence Berkeley National Laboratory in Berkeley, California.
-The phonautogram was one of several deposited by Léon Scott in two archives in Paris and only recently brought to light.
+The New York Times reported the playback of a phonautogram recorded on 9 April 1860.

-The recording, part of the French folk song Au clair de la lune, was initially played at a speed that produced what seemed to be a 10-second recording of the voice of a woman or child singing at an ordinary musical tempo.
+The recording, part of the French folk song Au clair de la lune ("By the Light of the Moon"), was initially played at a speed that produced what seemed to be a 10-second recording of the voice of a woman or child singing at an ordinary musical tempo.
 The researchers leading the project later found that a misunderstanding about an included reference frequency had resulted in a doubling of the correct playback speed, and that it was actually a 20-second recording of a man, probably Scott himself, singing the song very slowly.
-It is now the earliest known recording of singing in existence, predating, by 28 years, several 1888 Edison wax cylinder phonograph recordings of a massed chorus performing Handel's oratorio Israel in Egypt.
+It is now the earliest known intelligible recording of singing in existence, predating, by 28 years, several 1888 Edison wax cylinder phonograph recordings of a massed chorus performing Handel's oratorio Israel in Egypt.
+However, the recording went largely unnoticed and was overshadowed by Thomas Edison's phonograph, which famously recorded "Mary Had a Little Lamb."

+Fifty of Scott de Martinville's recordings and associated notes were added to the UNESCO Memory of the World register in 2015.

 Additional recordings

-A phonautogram by Scott containing the opening lines of Torquato Tasso's pastoral drama Aminta, which is the earliest audible record of spoken Italian, has also been found.
+A phonautogram by Scott containing the opening lines of Torquato Tasso's pastoral drama Aminta, has also been found.
 Recorded around 1860, probably after the recording of Au clair de la lune, this phonautogram is now the earliest known recording of intelligible human speech.
 Recordings of Scott's voice made in 1857 have also survived, but they are only unintelligible snippets.
 However, since then one of these recordings (1857 cornet scale recording) has been restored, and earlier records from 1853 experiments have been found and conserved.

 Scott's phonautograms were selected by the Library of Congress as a 2010 addition to the National Recording Registry, which selects recordings annually that are "culturally, historically, or aesthetically significant".

 Abraham Lincoln recording myth

 It has been claimed that in 1863, Scott's phonautograph was used to make a recording of Abraham Lincoln's voice at the White House.
-A phonautogram of Lincoln's voice was supposedly among the artifacts kept by Thomas Edison.
-According to FirstSounds.org, these stories are variations of a myth that likely first appeared in print in a 1969 book about antique collecting, in which the Lincoln recording is explicitly categorized as a legend and dismissed as based on "garbled accounts".
 There is no solid evidence that such a recording ever existed.
 Scott did not visit the US in the 1860s and therefore could not have recorded Lincoln himself, as one version of the legend claims he did.